Henry Lee Junior: Racing career

 Henry Lee Junior racing his BMW at Zhuhai in 1994.

 In 1999, Lee drove a Volvo S40 for Ghiasport, sponsored by Ericsson.

 Lee declared bankruptcy in 2001 after suffering losses during the Asian Financial Crisis in 1997 -1999.
 Afterwards, all his racing activities are sponsored.

 Lee drove for WK Longman Racing in the 2000 Asian Touring Car Series, sponsored by NuLife.
 After a season-long battle with friend and rival Charles Kwan, he won the championship after finishing second overall in the Guia Race of Macau.

-He raced again in the 2002 Hong Kong Touring Car Championship for GR Asia.
+Lee raced again in the 2002 Hong Kong Touring Car Championship for GR Asia.
 He drove a Ford Focus ST170 which was sponsored by Valvoline and won the championship.

-In 2005 he drove a Honda Accord for Ghiasport in the China Circuit Championship (CCC).
+In 2005, Lee drove a Honda Accord for Ghiasport in the China Circuit Championship (CCC).

-He competed again in the CCC, driving a Ford Focus for Changan Ford Racing.
+Lee competed again in the CCC, driving a Ford Focus for Changan Ford Racing.
 He won the round 5 race at the Golden Port Circuit in Beijing.

 Henry Lee Junior driving his BMW320i in the Macau Guia Race in 2007.

-In 2007, Henry Lee Jr. took part in the World Touring Car Championship finale in Macau, driving a BMW 320i for Avtodom Racing.
+In 2007, Lee took part in the World Touring Car Championship finale in Macau, driving a BMW 320i for Avtodom Racing.
 He qualified 27th but lost early in the race.

 2018 Henry Lee Junior at Mini Challenge Asia press conference.

 2018 Henry Lee Junior's Mini Challenge Asia race car.